Skip to main content

 Remote Collector

-The Remote Collector (RC) is a much lighter preconfigured virtual appliance (built on Linux) used to perform agentless discovery across network segments.
-It also provides scalability by offloading discovery workloads from the MA.
-We require you to install at least one RC with any deployment of Device42.
+The Remote Collector is a much lighter preconfigured virtual appliance (built on Linux) used to perform agentless discovery across network segments.
+It provides scalability by offloading discovery workloads from the MA.
+You need to install at least one RC with any deployment of Device42.

 Windows Discovery Service

-The Windows Discovery Service (WDS) is a .net service that runs on a Windows system and makes WMI queries on behalf of the Linux-based RC and MA.
-If you’ll be running Windows discoveries, you will need to deploy at least one WDS instance and connect it to an RC.
+The Windows Discovery Service is a .NET service that runs on a Windows system and makes WMI queries on behalf of the Linux-based RC and MA.
+To run Windows discoveries, you need to deploy at least one WDS instance and connect it to an RC.

 Deployment Architecture

-Device42 deployment architecture is similar to a hub-and-spoke model, with each RC/WDS collecting data and syncing back to the centralized MA.
-It is typically recommended that RCs and WDS instances are deployed in pairs if Windows discovery is required.
+The Device42 deployment architecture is similar to a hub-and-spoke model, with each RC/WDS collecting data and syncing back to the centralized MA.
+If you require Windows discovery, we recommend you deploy RCs and WDS instances in pairs.

 Device42 Deployment Example